What’s a NFC tag?

 - A tag that can be written (read only tags exist, and writable tags can be locked and become read only… you need a writable one to encode data on it); you can find some suggestions on purchase strategy, but no endorsements, below.

 - Something you want to encode on it, such as an URL or some text; you can add multiple “chunks” of data, so writing both a website URL and some text is possible, but how much you can write depends on the size of the tag (many tags can store 130 characters, more than enough for URLs, short texts, phone numbers, etc.).

 - A phone that support NFC writing and a specific app that does the “encoding” (writing) work.

-Which iPhones and iPads do support NFC tag reading and writing?
+Which iPhones, iPads and Macs do support NFC tag reading and writing?

 iPhone 7, 8 and X running iOS 11 or later can read and write NFC tags, but require an app to do so and can’t read tags in background, when that app is not running.